Petition launched to save Kiwi ice-cream brand Tip-Top

 Fonterra farmers.

-Shortly after the announcement was made, he launched an online petition to "save Tip Top from the chopping block".
+Shortly after the announcement was made, he launched an online petition to "Save Tip Top from the chopping block".

 Kiwis ate more ice-cream per person than any other country and Tip Top ice-cream was one of the biggest links between fresh New Zealand milk from Fonterra farmers, and people who lived in the country's cities, he said.